Nonparametric Empirical Bayes Estimation on Heterogeneous Data: Abstract

 \section{Abstract}

-The simultaneous estimation of many parameters $\eta_i$, based on a corresponding set of observations $x_i$, for $i=1,\ldots, n$, is a key research problem that has received renewed attention in the high-dimensional setting.
-Many practical situations involve heterogeneous data $(x_i, \theta_i)$ where $\theta_i$ is a known nuisance parameter.
+The simultaneous estimation of many parameters based on data collected from corresponding studies is a key research problem that has received renewed attention in the high-dimensional setting.
+Many practical situations involve heterogeneous data where heterogeneity is captured by a nuisance parameter.
 Effectively pooling information across samples while correctly accounting for heterogeneity presents a significant challenge in large-scale estimation problems.
-We address this issue by introducing the ``Nonparametric Empirical Bayes Smoothing Tweedie" (NEST) estimator, which efficiently estimates $\eta_i$ and properly adjusts for heterogeneity via a generalized version of Tweedie's formula.
-NEST is capable of handling a wider range of settings than previously proposed heterogeneous approaches as it does not make any parametric assumptions on the prior distribution of $\eta_i$.
-The estimation framework is simple but general enough to accommodate any member of the exponential family of distributions.
-Our theoretical results show that NEST is asymptotically optimal, while simulation studies show that it outperforms competing methods, with substantial efficiency gains in many settings.
-The method is demonstrated on a data set measuring the performance gap in math scores between socioeconomically advantaged and disadvantaged students in K-12 schools.
+We address this issue by introducing the ``Nonparametric Empirical Bayes Structural Tweedie" (NEST) estimator, which efficiently estimates the unknown effect sizes and properly adjusts for heterogeneity via a generalized version of Tweedie's formula.
+For the normal means problem, NEST simultaneously handles the two main selection biases introduced by heterogeneity: one, the selection bias in the mean, which cannot be effectively corrected without also correcting for, two, selection bias in the variance.
+We develop theory to show that NEST is asymptotically as good as the optimal Bayes rule that uniquely minimizes a weighted squared error loss.
+In our simulation studies NEST outperforms competing methods, with much efficiency gains in many settings.
+The proposed method is demonstrated on estimating the batting averages of baseball players and Sharpe ratios of mutual fund returns.
+Extensions to other members of the two-parameter exponential family are discussed.